K. P. Jayaswal

 Kashi Prasad Jayaswal (27 November 1881 – 4 August 1937) was an Indian historian and lawyer.
 Jayaswal's works Hindu Polity (1918) and History of India, 150 A.D. to 350 A.D.
 (1933) are classics of ancient Indian historical literature.
-Among other things, he is credited with showing that Indian republics, based on the principles of representation and collective decision-making, were among the oldest and most powerful of the ancient world.
+Among other things, he is credited with showing that Indian republics, based on principles of representation and collective decision-making, were among the most democratic polities of the ancient world.

 Biography

 K. P. Jayaswal was born in Mirzapur, North-Western Provinces (now in Uttar Pradesh), and graduated from Allahabad University.
 He went on to Jesus College, Oxford University, where he was awarded the Davis Scholarship in Chinese and graduated with a M.A. in Ancient Indian History in 1909.
 He was called to the Bar of Lincoln's Inn in London in 1910.
 After returning to India, Jayaswal set up practice at the Calcutta High Court, where he came into contact with Sir Ashutosh Mukherjee, who inspired Jayaswal to undertake further research in ancient Indian history.
 Jayaswal moved to Patna in 1916, and remained there.

 A prolific scholar, Jayaswal wrote more than 120 research papers in addition to 11 books and numerous commentaries and translations.
 He also played a pioneering role in excavating and restoring ancient sites, including the university of Nalanda in modern Bihar.
 He was also an expert in numismatics, and his discovery of several coins of the Maurya and Gupta periods led to his being the first Indian to be invited to speak at the Royal Asiatic Society of London in 1931.
-Historian R. C. Majumdar criticized his theories about the Gupta history as "too conjectural and full of wild guesses to be seriously considered".

 He was twice elected president of the Numismatic Society of India, and was awarded the degree of Doctor of Philosophy (Honoris Causa) by Benares Hindu University and Patna University.

-Jayaswal is the grandfather of Oxford economist Sanjaya Lall.
+Jayaswal was the grandfather of Oxford economist Sanjaya Lall.